sdcondon/FlUnit/src/FlUnit.Documentation/wwwroot/md/roadmap.md

 	  useless on its own - requires the labelling strategy to use it.
 	  Con: seems most useful for particular values for particular test cases, but config really for stuff across a whole test suite. when its for a particular test, `LabelledAs` feels more powerful?
-	  - In docs, add recommendation to override ToString when using the "Test Cases as Records" pattern
     - Expand on parallel partitioning control by allowing for by class name and namespace - whether thats treated as a special case or if we hook this into trait system is TBD.
 - On the to-do list for later:
   - Configurability: